enqueuer-land/enqueuer/README.md

 Using the `store` object.
 It's attributes are the keys and their values are their respective values.
 Therefore, you're free to use `store.tcpKey`, `console.log(store.tcpKey);` or `console.log(2 * store['separated key']);` and get them.

+Check out [this test example](https://github.com/enqueuer-land/enqueuer/blob/master/examples/variables.yml) test to see it working.

 ----